pumatertion/bleicker.framework.base/README.md

 #### Registry ####

+Add something:

-* Registry::add('foo.bar.baz', 'Hello World');
+	Registry::add('foo.bar.baz', 'Hello World');

-* Getting Registry entry everywhere in your code with Registry::get('foo.bar.baz');
+Getting Registry entry everywhere in your code

+	Registry::get('foo.bar.baz');

 #### ObjectManager ####

+Add Object

-* ObjectManager::register(MyClassInterface::class, new MyClass('foo', 'bar'));
+	ObjectManager::register(MyClassInterface::class, new MyClass('foo', 'bar'));

-* Getting the Object everywhere in your Code with ObjectManager::get(MyClassInterface::class);
+Getting the Object everywhere in your Code with

+	ObjectManager::get(MyClassInterface::class);

 ##### Registering a Closure as Factory #####

+Add Closure

-* ObjectManager::register(MyClassInterface::class, function(){new MyClass()});
+	ObjectManager::register(MyClassInterface::class, function(){new MyClass()});

-* To make it a singleton just register it as this: ObjectManager::makeSingleton(MyClassInterface::class);
+To make it a singleton just register it as this:

+	ObjectManager::makeSingleton(MyClassInterface::class);

-* Getting the Object everywhere in your Code with ObjectManager::get(MyClassInterface::class);
+Getting the Object everywhere in your Code with

+	ObjectManager::get(MyClassInterface::class);

 ### TypeConverter ###
 TypeConverter can be used to convert some source to a defined target type.

-* Register a TypeConverter with Converter::register('registrationFormDto', new RegistrationFormDtoConverter());
+Register a TypeConverter

+	Converter::register('registrationFormDto', new RegistrationFormDtoConverter());

+Convert a source

-* Convert a source: Converter::convert($postData, RegistrationFormDtoConverter::class);
+	Converter::convert($postData, RegistrationFormDtoConverter::class);

 #### Controller Security ###